mmertama/FigmaQML/README.md

     ```

  * *onClick*
-    * *FigmaQMLSingleton::onEvent* is a signal handler that receives touch events coming from the named element.
+    * *FigmaQmlSingleton::onEvent* is a signal handler that receives touch events coming from the named element.
     * The signalled parameters are 'element' and 'click_event'.
     * Most common is to implement button actions, e.g. *qml?temp_unit.onClick*: